null

 Types of Philodendrons

-(there are many more than we have listed, but here are some popular varieties that we think you'll enjoy)
+(There are many more than we have listed, but here are some popular varieties that we think you'll enjoy!)

 Philodendron cordatum